Board of Directors

 Board Member

 Natalie Toppino is a Los Angeles-based film editor with a passion for storytelling and impactful narratives.
 She earned her BA in Cinema & Media Studies from USC’s School of Cinematic Arts in 2017 and has worked full-time in the field since.
-Her recent feature credits include I Love You Forever (SXSW), Stealing Pulp Fiction (Newport Beach), Adult Best Friends (Tribeca), and UnBroken (Documentary).
+Her recent feature credits include I Love You Forever (SXSW), Stealing Pulp Fiction (Newport Beach), Adult Best Friends (Tribeca) and UnBroken (Documentary).
 She also edited the award-winning short Lady Parts and the popular mini-series Eighty-Sixed.
-Outside of film, Natalie works with clients like HBO Max, Vogue, and JLO Beauty on branded content and advocacy campaigns.
+Outside of film, Natalie works with clients like HBO Max, Vogue and JLO Beauty on branded content and advocacy campaigns.

 The Weber Family Arts Foundation